internetarchive/dweb-archive/README.md

 # dweb-archive
 User Interface to access the archive from the browser.
-Builds on dweb-transports and dweb-objects, and typically (currently) loaded from dweb-transport
+Builds on dweb-transports and typically (currently) loaded from dweb-transport

 ## Background
 This library is part of a general project at the Internet Archive (archive.org)